-The work specified in this section consists of furnishing all transportation, labor, materials, equipment and incidentals necessary to provide hydrographic surveys for work, as specified and shown, including the following:
+The Port intends to hire an independent surveyor ("the Surveyor") to perform dredging surveys and volume calculations separate from this contract.
+This Section specifies the minimum qualifications and scope of work to be performed which consists of furnishing all transportation, labor, materials, equipment and incidentals necessary to provide hydrographic surveys, including the following:

-- A. Baseline bathymetric survey of Port berthing areas, including those areas depicted in the Port's dredging permits (attached) - B. Pre- dredging and post-dredging survey of Port berthing areas, including those areas depicted in the Port's dredging permits (attached) - C. The coordinate system to be used is the California Coordinate System (CCS), Zone 3, 1983 North American Datum (NAD83). - D. Bathymetric surveys shall be performed in accordance with the standards provided in the following reference: - Engineer Manual 1110-2-1003, 30 November 2013 "Engineering and Design Hydrography Surveying," prepared by the Department of the Army, U.S. Army Corps of Engineers, Washington, D.C.
-20314-1000, except as amended herein (e.g., accuracy requirements below). - E. Bathymetric survey equipment and procedures (positioning modes; EPS [electronic positioning system] calibration; and data-reduction, adjustment, processing. and plotting) shall conform to industry standards.
+- A. New baseline and conditions bathymetric surveys of Port berthing, basin, marinas, and channel areas, including those areas depicted in the Port's dredging permits (historic permits attached) - B. Pre-dredging and post-dredging survey of Port berthing areas, including those areas depicted in the Port's dredging permits (historic permits attached) - C. The coordinate system to be used is the California Coordinate System (CCS), Zone 3, 1983 North American Datum (NAD83). - D. Bathymetric surveys shall be performed in accordance with the standards provided in the following reference:

+Engineer Manual 1110-2-1003, 30 November 2013 "Engineering and Design - Hydrography Surveying," prepared by the Department of the Army, U.S. Army Corps of Engineers, Washington, D.C.
+20314-1000, except as amended herein (e.g., accuracy requirements below).

+E. Bathymetric survey equipment and procedures (positioning modes; EPS [electronic positioning system] calibration; and data-reduction, adjustment, processing. and plotting) shall conform to industry standards.
 Horizontal location observations shall compensate for errors, geodetic corrections, and atmospheric variations.
 Data recording, annotation, and processing procedures shall be consistent with recognized bathymetric survey standards.